Luizotavio2/Luizotavio2/README.md

 ---

 ## About Me

-- 🔭 Currently developing a **tech startup** focused on economic impact for micro-entrepreneurs
 - 🌱 Pursuing a degree in **Computer Science**
 - 🧠 Always seeking growth through practical actions and long-term vision